senisioi/NeuralTextSimplification/README.md

 # Exploring Neural Text Simplification

 ## Abstract
 We present the first attempt at using sequence to sequence neural networks to model text simplification (TS).
-Our models are trained on the wikipedia corpus

 Unlike the previously proposed automated methods, our neural text simplification (NTS) systems are able to simultaneously perform lexical simplification and content reduction.
-An extensive human evaluation of the output has shown that NTS systems achieve almost perfect grammaticality and meaning preservation of output sentences and higher level of simplification than the state-of-the-art automated TS systems.
+An extensive human evaluation of the output has shown that NTS systems achieve good grammaticality and meaning preservation of output sentences and higher level of simplification than the state-of-the-art automated TS systems.
+We train our models on the [Wikipedia corpus](http://ssli.ee.washington.edu/tial/projects/simplification) containing _good_ and _good partial_ alignments.
 ```
 	@InProceedings{neural-text-simplification,
 	  author    = {Sergiu Nisioi and Sanja Štajner and Simone Paolo Ponzetto and Liviu P. Dinu},